Services to Students

 If, after searching the law library and other University of South Carolina catalogs, you cannot find the item you need, you may request that we borrow it from another library by submitting an Interlibrary Loan (ILL) request form.
 The ILL process may take anywhere from 3 days to 3 weeks.
 Scanned chapters or articles may also be requested.
 You will receive an email when your item arrives.
-If you have any questions, please contact Megan Brown [803-777-1726].
+If you have any questions, please contact the Circulation desk [803-777-5942].

 Study Rooms and Carrels

 The Law Library provides larger rooms for group study.
 Depending on size, all rooms require two or three students to make a reservation.
 Group study rooms may be reserved only by USC School of Law students, staff, and faculty.
 To reserve a room, view availability, or get more information, see our study rooms page.

 Printing & Computing

 Computers and printers for law student use only are located in the Student Commons, adjacent to the first floor of the library.
 Each student is allotted 1000 pages per academic year.
 When the allotted pages are spent, you must add money to your Carolina Card account.
-Lexis-Nexis offers free printing of Lexis material to a printer on the first floor.
+Lexis-Nexis offers free printing of Lexis material to a printer in the Student Commons.

 The law library lends a variety of study materials.
 See the Circulation desk, Reference desk, or browse the Study Aids special collection.